A new approach to the Poincar\'e center problem: Proofs

-\begin{remark} {\rm We stress that we cannot use at the end of the proof of Theorem \ref{center-V} any argument about the unicity of the coefficients in both expansions \eqref{serie-laurent-W} and the (null) Taylor series of \eqref{V-polar-def} at $\rho=0$ because this is only true if $W$ were holomorphically extended to the origin and we know this is not the case.
-Indeed we recall that the Laurent expansion of a smooth function flat at $\rho=0$ can have all the possibilities regarding the number of nonzero terms with positive exponent.
-As example take $f_0(\rho) = \exp(-1/\rho^2)$, $f_1(\rho) = \exp(-1/\rho^2)(1+\rho) = \rho + 1 - 1/ \rho + \cdots$ and $f_\infty(\rho) = \exp(-1/\rho^2) \exp(\rho)$ that are smooth flat functions at the origin and each $f_j$ has $j$ terms with positive exponents in its Laurent expansion at the origin. } \end{remark}

-\begin{remark} {\rm In Proposition 7 of \cite{GGR} there appears an example of a center without ascending Laurent first integral $H(\varphi, \rho)$ of the polar vector field $\mathcal{Z}$, that is satisfying $\mathcal{Z}(H) = 0$ and possessing a Laurent expansion at $\rho=0$ like \eqref{V-Laurent-a}.
-It is worth to emphasize that if one uses the techniques of the proof of Theorem \ref{center-V} adapted to try to prove that any center has an ascending Laurent first integral we find an obstruction.
+\begin{remark} {\rm In Proposition 7 of \cite{GGR} there appears an example of a center without Laurent first integral $H(\varphi, \rho)$ with leading term of the polar vector field $\mathcal{Z}$, that is satisfying $\mathcal{Z}(H) = 0$ and possessing a Laurent expansion at $\rho=0$ with leading term.
+It is worth to emphasize that if one uses the techniques of the proof of Theorem \ref{center-V} adapted to try to prove that any center has a Laurent first integral with leading term we find an obstruction.
 It is that although the characteristic method allows to see in the center case that there is a first integral $H$ analytic in $\hat{C} \setminus \{ \rho=0 \}$ and even proving that the function $G_{\bar{\varphi}}(\rho) = H(\bar{\varphi}, \rho)$ for any $\bar{\varphi} \in \mathbb{S}^1$ has a Laurent series expansion $G_{\bar{\varphi}}(\rho) = \sum_{n \geq m} b_n \rho^n$ with $m \in \mathbb{Z}$, it may happen that this series has $m=0$ and $b_n = 0$ for $n > 0$, so that $H$ reduces to the trivial constant $H=b_0$.
 This phenomena is just what happens in the example of \cite{GGR}.
-We also mention that Lemma 3 of \cite{GGR} proves that any monodromic singularity of $\mathcal{X}$ such that its associated $\mathcal{Z}$ has an ascending Puiseux first integral must be a center. } \end{remark}
+We also mention that Lemma 3 of \cite{GGR} proves that any monodromic singularity of $\mathcal{X}$ such that its associated $\mathcal{Z}$ has a Puiseux first integral must be a center. } \end{remark}